 There have been suggestions that the former England captain may have been partially responsible for the incident for celebrating in such a near proximity to the home fans.

-However, Giggs, who was an unused substitute on the day, has defended his team-mate’s right to celebrate such an important goal and believes the closeness of the home and away fans in the ground contributed to the incident.
+However, Giggs, who was an unused substitute on the day, has defended his team-mate’s right to celebrate such an important goal and believes the proximity of the home and away fans in the ground contributed to the incident.

 He added: "As a player you want to celebrate.
 When you score a goal like that you don't have control of yourself."